Misalignment is rarely caused by a lack of meetings.

 - updates don’t reach the right audience

-- the cost of “summarizing what changed” is too high
+- the cost of “summarizing what changed” is too high, so nobody does it

 If your team relies on “someone will tell us,” you will ship surprises.